KMV1795/QR_FireStorage/README.md

 # qr_demo

-A new Flutter project showing QR image.
+A new Flutter project showing QR image generating using random Number and storing images in firebase storage

 ## Getting Started